 Retirement and Investing

 But here’s the catch: You’ll have to pay taxes on the money you take out of your traditional IRA in retirement.
 Yuck.
-That’s why we always recommend investing with a Roth IRA.
+That’s why we recommend investing with a Roth IRA instead.
 Of course, you won’t be able to deduct Roth contributions off your taxes now.
 But who cares?
 You’ll be too busy enjoying tax-free growth and withdrawals in retirement later.
 Future you will thank you!

 Home Office Deduction

-If you’ve turned part of your home into your own workspace used only for business, you can write off work-related expenses like rent, utilities and maintenance costs.11
+If you’ve turned part of your home into your own workspace used only for business, you can write off work-related expenses like rent, utilities and maintenance costs.13

 Itemizing vs. The Standard Deduction: Which Should I Choose?